oxfordroadmapping/country-profiles-clean-up-zh_hant/east-n-southeast-asia/brunei.md

 mixed legal system based on English common law and Islamic law; note - in April 2019, the full sharia penal codes came into force and apply to Muslims and partly to non-Muslims in parallel with present common law codes

 ### 憲法
-- `history`: drafted 1954 to 1959, signed 29 September 1959; note - some constitutional provisions suspended since 1962 under a State of Emergency, others suspended since independence in 1984
+- `歷史`: drafted 1954 to 1959, signed 29 September 1959; note - some constitutional provisions suspended since 1962 under a State of Emergency, others suspended since independence in 1984
-- `amendments`: proposed by the monarch; passage requires submission to the Privy Council for Legislative Council review and finalization takes place by proclamation; the monarch can accept or reject changes to the original proposal provided by the Legislative Council; amended several times, last in 2010
+- `修正`: proposed by the monarch; passage requires submission to the Privy Council for Legislative Council review and finalization takes place by proclamation; the monarch can accept or reject changes to the original proposal provided by the Legislative Council; amended several times, last in 2010

 ### 國際法組織參與
 has not submitted an ICJ jurisdiction declaration; non-party state to the ICC

 ### 公民身份
-- `citizenship by birth`: no
+- `出生公民權`: no
-- `citizenship by descent only`: the father must be a citizen of Brunei
+- `血統公民身份`: the father must be a citizen of Brunei
-- `dual citizenship recognized`: no
+- `承認雙重國籍`: no
-- `residency requirement for naturalization`: 12 years
+- `入籍的居留要求`: 12 years

 ### 選舉權
 18 years of age for village elections; universal

 ### 行政部門
-- `chief of state`: Sultan and Prime Minister Sir HASSANAL Bolkiah (since 5 October 1967)
+- `國家元首`: Sultan and Prime Minister Sir HASSANAL Bolkiah (since 5 October 1967)
-- `head of government`: Sultan and Prime Minister Sir HASSANAL Bolkiah (since 5 October 1967)
+- `政府首腦`: Sultan and Prime Minister Sir HASSANAL Bolkiah (since 5 October 1967)
-- `cabinet`: Council of Ministers appointed and presided over by the monarch; note - 4 additional advisory councils appointed by the monarch are the Religious Council, Privy Council for constitutional issues, Council of Succession, and Legislative Council; Sultan and Prime Minister Sir HASSANAL Bolkiah is also Minister of Finance, Defense, and Foreign Affairs and Trade
+- `内閣`: Council of Ministers appointed and presided over by the monarch; note - 4 additional advisory councils appointed by the monarch are the Religious Council, Privy Council for constitutional issues, Council of Succession, and Legislative Council; Sultan and Prime Minister Sir HASSANAL Bolkiah is also Minister of Finance, Defense, and Foreign Affairs and Trade
-- `elections/appointments`: none; the monarchy is hereditary **note **:  the monarch is both chief of state and head of government
+- `選舉/任命`: none; the monarchy is hereditary
+**note **:  the monarch is both chief of state and head of government

 ### 立法部門
-- `description`: unicameral Legislative Council or Majlis Mesyuarat Negara Brunei (up to 45 seats; up to 30 appointed; up to 15 representatives from the country's four districts: Brunei and Muara (up to seven members), Belait (up to three), Tutong (up to three), and Temburong (up to two)); members serve 5-year terms
+- `描述`: unicameral Legislative Council or Majlis Mesyuarat Negara Brunei (up to 45 seats; up to 30 appointed; up to 15 representatives from the country's four districts: Brunei and Muara (up to seven members), Belait (up to three), Tutong (up to three), and Temburong (up to two)); members serve 5-year terms
-- `elections`: January 2023 - appointed by the sultan
+- `選舉`: January 2023 - appointed by the sultan
-- `election results`: Legislative Council last appointed January 2023; composition - men 30, women 4, percentage women 11.8%
+- `選舉結果`: Legislative Council last appointed January 2023; composition - men 30, women 4, percentage women 11.8%

 ### 司法部門
-- `highest court(s)`: Supreme Court (consists of the Court of Appeal and the High Court, each with a chief justice and 2 judges); Sharia Court (consists the Court of Appeals and the High Court); note - Brunei has a dual judicial system of secular and sharia (religious) courts; the Judicial Committee of Privy Council (in London) serves as the final appellate court for civil cases only
+- `最高法院`: Supreme Court (consists of the Court of Appeal and the High Court, each with a chief justice and 2 judges); Sharia Court (consists the Court of Appeals and the High Court); note - Brunei has a dual judicial system of secular and sharia (religious) courts; the Judicial Committee of Privy Council (in London) serves as the final appellate court for civil cases only
-- `judge selection and term of office`: Supreme Court judges appointed by the monarch to serve until age 65, and older if approved by the monarch; Sharia Court judges appointed by the monarch for life
+- `法官遴選和任期`: Supreme Court judges appointed by the monarch to serve until age 65, and older if approved by the monarch; Sharia Court judges appointed by the monarch for life
-- `subordinate courts`: Intermediate Court; Magistrates' Courts; Juvenile Court; small claims courts; lower sharia courts
+- `下級法院`: Intermediate Court; Magistrates' Courts; Juvenile Court; small claims courts; lower sharia courts

 ### 政黨
 National Development Party or NDP